-An employee who constantly demonstrates having a positive impact on a business wont brag about their skills or achievements.
+An employee who constantly demonstrates having a positive impact on business won’t brag about their skills or achievements.
 If you continue to hear an employee’s name and their success within the company and it is coming from others rather than the employee themselves, they deserve a promotion.
 The key here is to pay attention about what other staff members think about that person.
 If someone sits and brags about everything positive, they don’t need to be promoted just yet.

 There are plenty of things that come into play when you are thinking about promoting someone.
 Punctuality, loyalty and efficiency are just a few.
-If you believe an employee is ready for a promotion, then sit them down and ask them what they have done to help out their other team staff members within the last say two days.
+If you believe an employee is ready for a promotion, then sit them down and ask them what they have done to help out their other staff members within the last say two days.
 This is an unexpected question and is a question that no one prepares for.
 The way they answer the question will give you a sense of their leadership abilities.
-Has the last two days just been centred around themselves?
+Has the last two days just been centered around themselves?

 Seal awareness and maturity when dealing with failures

 An employee who takes on responsibility for themselves like being able to handle their own failures properly is often one who should be getting a promotion.
 If someone is able to stand there and admit to you that they made a mistake, they are mature and decent enough to deserve a promotion.
 Often admitting to mistakes means they will try to ensure it doesn’t happen again, which is another sign they will make a good leader.
 Admitting and taking steps to ensure not to repeat the same mistakes shows determination, drive and self-awareness – all the things you want in someone you are going to promote.